 The answer may vary by person.
 The benefits of dental veneers are plentiful, and a perfect smile is a huge perk to consider.
 Whether that smile is worth the cost and commitment depends on your personal feelings towards the matter.

 Are veneers worth it?
 You tell us.
-If you think they might, feel free to contact us anytime to set up an appointment.
+If you think they might be, feel free to contact your dentist Chattanooga anytime to set up an appointment.